-The bulk of a building's parking supply should occur behind the building.
+The bulk of a building's parking supply can be located behind the building.
 Placing surface parking lots in front of buildings results in a disconnected pedestrian environment.

 Applicable Guidelines Design Guidelines

 Complete Streets Page 3.4

-Connectivity Page 3.18
+Connectivity Page 3.16

-Building Orientation Page 3.20
+Building Orientation Page 3.18